Battle of the Atlantic Story

 Sacrifice & Survival

-From 1939 to 1945, the Battle of the Atlantic determined the survival of Britain and the outcome of the entire war.
-Without victory at sea, there would have been no D-Day, no liberation of Europe.
+From 1939 to 1945, the Battle of the Atlantic determined the survival of Britain and the outcome of the Second World War.
+Without victory at sea, there would have been no D-Day and liberation of Europe.
 The war would have been lost.
-This museum exists so that story is never forgotten — told through the artefacts, voices, and experiences of those who lived it.
+The Battle of the Atlantic museum exists so the story is never forgotten, and is told through the artefacts, voices and experiences of those who bravely lived through the battle.
+At the heart of the museum, is the U-534, the last U-boat to leave Germany before the surrender.
+The submarine was sunk on 5 May 1945 and raised from the Kattegat seabed in 1993.
+The U-534 is now the centre piece of this new museum and is preserved in Woodside.

 "Liverpool was the lifeline of the Atlantic."